volur-ai/python-volur-sdk/docs/getting-started.md

 # Getting started

-Volur AI SDK is a Python package that provides a simple interface for interacting with the Volur AI API.
+Völur SDK is a Python package that provides a simple interface for interacting with the Völur products and services.
 It is designed to be easy to use and integrate seamlessly with your existing development workflow.

-## What is Volur AI SDK?
+## What is Völur SDK?

-Volur AI SDK helps you to integrate with the Volur AI API.
-At the moment, the core functionality of the SDK is to provide a simple interface for uploading the data to the Volur AI platform.
+Völur SDK helps you to integrate with the Völur API.
+At the moment, the core functionality of the SDK is to provide a simple interface for uploading the data to the Völur platform.

-## Volur AI SDK Model
+## Völur SDK Model

-The Volur AI SDK is based on the following model:
+The Völur SDK is based on the following model:

 - **Client**: the main entry point for your application.
-It provides a simple interface for interacting with the Volur AI API.
+It provides a simple interface for interacting with the Völur API.
-- **Endpoints**: a set of different endpoints that you can use to interact with the Volur AI API.
+- **Endpoints**: a set of different endpoints that you can use to interact with the Völur API.
-- **Sources**: a set of different sources that you can use to upload data to the Volur AI platform.
+- **Sources**: a set of different sources that you can use to upload data to the Völur platform.

 ## How can I use the SDK?